uq-eresearch/miletus-partyTester/README.md

 Installation
 ------------

+0. If using RVM, create a project .rvmrc file:

+        rvm --rvmrc --create ruby-1.9.3@partyTester

 1. Edit the `lib/partyTester/config.rb` file to set a unique prefix base string and identifier type for the deployment.
 Note: this is very important to ensure that the test records do not clash with